FakeBuild/Xake/docs/implnotes.md

  * -ll <log level> -- console log level (Silent | Quiet | Normal | Loud | Chatty | Diag)
  * -fl <file log path> -- specifies the name of the log file
  * -fll <log level> -- specifies the logging level to a log file
  * target1 .. targetN -- define the list of targets.
-Targets are executed in strict order, the second one starts only after the first one is complete.
+Targets are executed in strict order, the second one starts only after the first one is completed.
  * target1;target2;..targetN -- execute the targets simultaneously
  * -d <name>=<value> -- defines a script variable value
  * -nologo -- remove logo string